Listing and Connecting to Server Instances

 In the navigation (left) pane of the console, click Load Balancers.

-Load balancers created by AWS Elastic Beanstalk will have a awseb in the name.
+Load balancers created by Elastic Beanstalk will have a awseb in the name.
 Find the load balancer for your environment and click it.

 Click the Instances tab in the bottom pane of the console window.

-A list of the instances that the load balancer for your AWS Elastic Beanstalk environment uses is displayed.
+A list of the instances that the load balancer for your Elastic Beanstalk environment uses is displayed.
 Make a note of an instance ID that you want to connect to.

 Click the Instances link in the left side of the Amazon EC2 console, and find your instance ID in the list.